turingschool/mod-0-project-fe/section3/reflection.md

     2. Condition; i.e., i < 10; and it will run until it reaches 10; as long as it evaluates as **true**
     3. Update (increment or decrement); i.e., i++ and this adds one to the counter

-  - //ADD MORE//
+  - We would use a loop with an array when working with a large quantity or number of items that we need to iterate through.

 5. If you had to teach a 5 year old about loops, how would you explain it?

 * A _for loop_ is the most common type of loop.
-We can use this when we need to run something a certain number of times
+We can use this when we need to run something a certain number of times.

 6. What questions do you still have about Arrays and loops?